How to Get Into the Habit of Saving More Money

 Making a focused effort is key if saving doesn't come naturally

-If you’re not sure where to start, or how much you should be putting into your savings account, here’s a good method: start by saving 1 percent of your monthly income and increasing that by 1 percent each month.
-So if you earn $3,000 per month, save $30 the first month, save $60 the second month, save $90 the third month, and so on.
+If you’re not sure where to start, or how much you should be putting into your savings account, here’s a good method: start by saving 1% of your monthly income and increasing that by 1% each month.
+If you earn $3,000 per month, save $30 the first month, $60 the second month, $90 the third month, and so on.

 Set Up Automatic Transfers

 If your checking account is at a different bank, then you might need to confirm the account as an external account.
 It’s not that much of a hassle, and the wait is worth it.
-Sometimes having separate banks for each account is a good thing, because the more steps you have to take to access your savings account, the less tempted you’ll be to raid it in a moment of weakness.
+Sometimes having separate banks for each account is a good thing because you're less likely to transfer money out of your savings due to the hassle.

 Savings Account Tips and Tricks

 Be disciplined about not making withdrawals unless it’s a life-or-death situation.
-Some banks apply penalty fees if you go over a certain number of withdrawals from a savings account in a given time period, a good disincentive to withdraw funds.
+Some banks apply penalty fees if you go over a certain number of withdrawals from a savings account in a given period, which is an excellent disincentive to withdraw funds.

 While some savings accounts come with debit cards for easy withdrawals, this is exactly the kind of thing you should avoid.
 Either decline the card, keep it in a place where it’s not readily available, or cut it up.
-You want to make it harder, not easier, to make withdrawals from your savings.
+You want to make it harder to make withdrawals from your savings, not easier.

 Question All of Your Purchases

-Another great money-saving habit is to start questioning all of your purchases.
 Make sure your purchases are in line with what you want in life.
-Do you want packages of Oreos more than a vacation?
-No?
-Then it might be time to cut back on the junk food in favor of saving money on your grocery bill—money that can be transferred toward your vacation fund.
+If you know you don't want packages of Oreos more than a vacation, then it might be time to cut back on the junk food in favor of saving money on your grocery bill—money that can be put toward your vacation fund.

-The point is to stop buying things thoughtlessly.
+Whatever your vices are, the point is to stop buying things thoughtlessly.
 Ask yourself if your spending is bringing you any happiness or bringing you closer to your goals.
-If it’s not a necessity (like food, water, and shelter), and it’s not making you any happier or helping you, cut it.
+If it’s not a necessity, like food, water, and shelter, and it’s not making you any happier or helping you, cut it.

-- Determine how many hours of work it will take you to afford something.
-Example: you earn $25 an hour, and you want to buy a $200 purse.
-Is that purse worth eight hours of your life—one full day of work?
+One of the most straightforward ways to decide on a purchase is to determine how many hours of work it will take you to afford it.
+For example, if you earn $25 an hour, and you want to buy a $200 purse, you should think about whether that purse is worth eight hours of your life.